 It slows the body down and is a powerful pain reliever, causing the person to relax and numb.

 People who use heroin are at risk for blood infections from sharing needles.
 Heroin injection can also damage veins and arteries and can cause gangrene.

-Heroin can also cause respiratory failure (when a person stops breathing) or death from inhaling vomit, as it limits the person’s ability to cough properly.
+Heroin can also cause respiratory failure (when a person stops breathing) or death from inhaling vomit, limiting the person’s ability to cough correctly.

 Products that contain nicotine, such as cigarettes, chewing tobacco, or gum.
 Imidazolines such as clonidine, naphazoline, oxymetazoline, and tetrahydrozoline.
-Antipsychotics, including risperidone, haloperidol, chlorpromazine, olanzapine, quetiapine, and others.
+Antipsychotics include risperidone, haloperidol, chlorpromazine, olanzapine, quetiapine, etc.

 Cholinergic agents such as acetylcholine.
 Acetylcholinesterase inhibitors.
 Ondansetron (an antiemetic) known by its brand name Zofran

 Some cancer chemotherapy drugs, including camptothecin derivatives.
 Mirtazapine, a noradrenergic serotonergic antidepressant.